Noroff-FEU-Assignments/cross-course-project-Allawi465/README.md

 ## Description

 GameHub is an online shop where users can purchase computer games.

-This gaming marketplace lets you buy tons of video games online for any device.
+This gaming marketplace lets you buy and trade games from old to new.

 This is a course assignment project delivery.

-The project was to crate a website that allows you to purchase new and old games from all the popular consoles as well as PC games.
+The project was to crate a website that allows you to purchase new and old games.

 ## Built With